-Hall expenditure includes all insurances (both building, public liability and employer's liability), heat, water and commercial rates as well as repairs and day to day running costs such as cleaning materials and hygiene products as well as all necessary electrical and gas compliance etc.
+Hall expenditure includes all insurances (both buildings, public liability and employer's liability), heat, water and commercial rates as well as repairs and day to day running costs such as cleaning materials and hygiene products as well as all necessary electrical and gas compliance etc.

 Cemetery Expenditure includes the grounds maintenance contract which also covers grass cutting at Wendover Hall and two small footpaths the Village Council own and manage.
-There are also insurances, water rates and non-domestic rates payable on the site as well as annual rental charges from NELC.
-The grounds maintenance contract is awarded to a contractor every two years as part of a competitive bid process and the current contract expires in June 2023 and will be awarded at that point until May 2025.
+There are also insurances, water rates and non-domestic rates payable on the site.
+The grounds maintenance contract is awarded to a contractor every two years as part of a competitive bid process and the current contract expires in June 2025.